rapidsai/deployment/source/hpc.md

 ### Batch

 Write a SLURM batch script to run the same workload without an interactive session.
 This is the typical workflow for production jobs.
+Save the script in a shared filesystem so compute nodes can access it and so the SLURM output file is written somewhere visible after the job completes.

 ```bash
 #!/usr/bin/env bash